|Values are valid only on day of printing.|

-Although the reference range is typically "negative" for this assay, it may detect viremia in asymptomatic individuals.
+Although the reference range is typically "negative" for this assay, it may detect viremia in asymptomatic individuals or viral nucleic acid.
 However, this assay is only to be used for patients with a clinical history and symptoms consistent with parvovirus B19 infection, and must be interpreted in context of clinical picture.
 This test is not to be used to screen asymptomatic patients.

 This is a qualitative assay, and results are reported as either negative or positive for targeted parvovirus B19.